Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hawat (Easy) Linux Box.md

 ---

 # Enumeration
-##  Port 50080 - Apache httpd 2.4.46 ((Unix) PHP/7.4.15)
+##  Port 50080

+- We execute the feroxbuster scan command below and discover a "/cloud" directory

-#### -Ran feroxbuster scan [feroxbuster -u http://192.168.65.147:50080 -C 401 403 405] and found directory "/cloud"
+feroxbuster -u http://192.168.65.147:50080 -C 401 403 405 -t 100

 ![](Images/Pasted%20image%2020221011100749.png)

-#### -Navigated to http://192.168.65.147:50080/cloud and found the following login php page:
+- By navigating to http://192.168.65.147:50080/cloud, we can access the PHP login page as seen below.

+- By using the login "admin" and password "admin," we are able to access the admin account.

 ![](Images/Pasted%20image%2020221011100923.png)

-#### -Attempted to utilize username admin and password admin and was able to login as admin
+We find an issuetracker.zip file on the web application and download it to our Kali machine.
+We then analyze the source code in the “IssueControler.java” file and discover that Issue Tracker connects to a MySQL database and has a priority parameter.
+We also find a “/issue/checkByPriority” directory that may be vulnerable to SQL injection.

-#### -Clicked on the issuetracker.zip file
+- We select the file called issuetracker.zip.

 ![](Images/Pasted%20image%2020221011101035.png)

 #issuetracker

-#### -The following webpage came up and clicked the 3 dots and clicked "Descargar" which allowed me to save the zip file to my kali machine:
+- The following webpage appeared; we saved the zip file to our Kali machine by clicking the three dots and selecting "Descargar":

 ![](Images/Pasted%20image%2020221011102057.png)

-#### -Navigated throught the following source code folders for the "issuetracker.zip" file and found "IssueControler.java" file:
+- We locate the "IssueControler.java" file by going through the source code folders listed below for the "issuetracker.zip" file:

 ![](Images/Pasted%20image%2020221011102341.png)

 ![](Images/Pasted%20image%2020221011102413.png)